-- Oregonians living in the Tri-County area are more likely to expect loss of animal habitat (84%) compared to those living in the Willamette Valley or the rest of the state(75-78%)(Q2).
+Oregonians living in the Tri-County area are more likely to expect the loss of animal habitat (84%) compared to those living in the Willamette Valley or the rest of the state(75-78%)(Q2).

-- Tri-County residents are also more likely than residents in other parts of the state to think increased severity of wildfires in Oregon is likely in the coming years (92% vs. 86%)(Q7).
+Tri-County residents are also more likely than residents in other parts of the state to think the increased severity of wildfires in Oregon is likely in the coming years (92% vs. 86%)(Q7).

 - Severe drought conditions (79% overall likelihood; 47% very likely) (Q9)

 - Increased conflict between water users (76% overall; 44% very likely) (Q8)

 - Crop failure and pasture losses (76% overall; 37% very likely) (Q4)

 Women are more likely than men to think crop failure and pasture losses are likely to happen in the next ten years (81% vs. 70%)(Q4).